Parallel Weighted Random Sampling

 Yet if the weights are skewed this may not be optimal since large items will be sampled multiple times.
-Here, we describe an \emph{output sensitive} algorithm that outputs only different items in the sample together with how often they were sampled, \ie a set $S$ of pairs $(i,k_i)$ indicating that item $i$ was sampled $k_i$ times.
+Here, we describe an \emph{output sensitive} algorithm that outputs only different items in the sample together with how often they were sampled, \ie a set $S$ of pairs $(i,k_i)$ indicating that item~$i$ was sampled $k_i$ times.
 The work will be proportional to the output size $s$ up to a small additive term.
 For highly skewed distributions, even $k\gg n$ may make sense.
 Note that outputting multiplicities may be important for appropriately processing the samples.
-For example, let $X$ denote a random variable where item $i$ is sampled with probability $w_i/W$ and suppose we want a truthful estimator for the expectation of $f(X)$ for some function~$f$.
-Then $\sum_{(i,k_i)\in S}k_if(i)/k$ is such an estimator.
+For example, let $X$ denote a random variable where item $i$ is sampled with probability $w_i/W$ and suppose we want a truthful estimator for the expectation of $f(X)$ for some function~$f$ that is assumed to correlate with the weights.
+Then the Hansen-Hurwitz estimator, $\smash{\hat f(X)} = W/k \cdot \sum_{(i,k_i)\in S}k_if(i)/w_i$, provides the desired result \cite{hansen1943estimator}.